takasurazeem/QuranMajeed/README.md

   </tr>
 </table>

-This project is tested with Browserstack.
+This project is NOT tested with Browserstack.